OleanjiKingCode/react-tag-tutorial/README.md

-# A React Scroll and React-intersection-observer example
+# A React Tag  example

-A react scroll and intersection observer site built with Next.js.
+A react tag site built with Next.js.

 **Website in production environment**